The Brutal World of Sam Harris: Part Two

 [Read Part One]

 No leader in the world has accomplished more in the last few weeks than Benjamin Netanyahu.
-Two hundred Israeli fighter jets.
-Some flying massive distances, probably over airspace belonging to countries that officially forbid it.
-The largest air strike campaign in Israeli military history.
+Two hundred Israeli fighter jets, some flying great distances, probably over airspace belonging to countries that officially forbid it.
+The largest air strike operation in Israeli military history.
 Ali Khamenei dead along with much of his regime.
 Decapitated.
-He managed to marshal, through Trump whom he totally played, full U.S. intelligence support, two carrier groups, massive American air power, Trump publicly owning the whole thing.
+Netanyahu managed to marshal, through Trump whom he totally played, full U.S. intelligence support, two carrier groups, massive American air power, Trump publicly owning the whole thing.

 Trump made it about himself.
 Predictable.
 And Netanyahu knew this was the best way for him to get it done.
 Praise Trump and let him fire some rockets at live targets protecting the Israeli air force.

 Israel ran this operation.
-Netanyahu built toward this moment for decades — maneuvering, pressuring, waiting, leveraging every U.S. administration that came through, and finally finding one so deferential to Israeli strategic preferences that the window opened.
-He flew 200 planes through it.
+Netanyahu built toward this moment for decades — maneuvering, pressuring, waiting, leveraging every U.S. administration that came through, and finally finding one so supportive of Israeli strategic preferences that the window opened.
+He flew 200 jets through it.

 Americans barely mention him.
 Europeans see him but comment little.
 Outside the Middle East, he's almost invisible in the coverage.
 The story is Trump's war, America's confrontation with Iran, the jihadist threat.
 Netanyahu is a footnote if he appears at all.

 As I mentioned plenty of times before (see here and here), Harris is one of our best and brightest minds.
-I true voice for our times.
-Unfortunately, Harris’s analysis of Iran strike by Israel with US support falls into the anti-Trump narrative more than pointing out that Trump is clearly the secondary figure here.
-That a lone would insult Trump despite being far more accurate that the position he puts for.
+A true voice for our times.
+Unfortunately, Harris’s analysis of the Iran strike by Israel with U.S. support falls into the anti-Trump narrative more than pointing out that Trump is clearly the secondary figure here.
+That alone would insult Trump despite being far more accurate than the position he puts forth.
 In it Netanyahu never appears at all.
 This is the very invisibility I alluded to already.

 Instead, Harris runs his analysis on two tracks.
 Firstly, the Iranian regime has been a legitimate target since it first came to power.
 "At any point since 1979, it would have been a good thing to unseat the regime in Iran."
 The U.S. hostage crisis, Beirut barracks bombing, militias killing U.S. soldiers in Iraq, the Salman Rushdie fatwa, the oppression of women and dissidents.
 He calls Iran "an engine of terrorism and just awfulness for the world."
 No acceptable outcome other than regime change.
 "The nukes and jihadism just do not play well together and we can never lose sight of that."